Neurofeedback and ADHD

-If you are an adult with ADHD, you feel like you don’t get anything done, can’t concentrate, or focus on anything that you try.
+If you are an adult with ADHD, you feel like you don’t get anything done or that you can’t concentrate.
 You keep putting projects off, but what’s the big deal, you will get to them eventually…

 Procrastination is common with ADHD because you need that surge of anxiety about a deadline to motivate you.